 After a year or so out of law, I was asked to join Josiah Hincks.
 Eight or nine months later, I became a Partner and then Head of Litigation.
-I was a Partner at the firm for 8 1/2 years before leaving to set up on my own, to do law, mediation and other things.
+I was a Partner at the firm for 8 1/2 years before leaving to set up on my own as a consultant solicitor.

 So now I’m a lawyer for SMEs and for individuals.
 I’m also an author, a podcaster, and multiple business owner.

 Outside of work, I have an amazing and supportive wife and two wonderful children.
 I enjoy playing the piano, fine dining, and going to Church.
 I’m a member of Living Rock Church in South Leicestershire.